 Process Monitoring allows process variables to be created and tracked during a job.
 The data can then be viewed on charts or spreadsheets in real-time.

 Stay up to date about the process variables that go into your projects, with the ability to easily make adjustments as necessary.
-If defined for a machine, unliimted process variables can be monitored.
+If defined for a machine, unlimited process variables can be monitored.
 Most process variables are collected once per machine cycle.
 These types of process variables are used to monitor characteristics which are repeated with every machine cycle.
 Some of the most common examples are pressure, temperature or time duration process variables.
 When it comes to process monitoring PlantStar's manufacturing execution system is unmatched.

 Some MES systems limit the user on the number of process variables, but with PlantStar you can input any number of PVs and process variable profiles.